FREQUENTLY ASKED QUESTIONS

 7. I AM DIVORCED AND WOULD LIKE TO BRING MY CHILD IN FOR THERAPY.
 MY EX-SPOUSE AND I HAVE JOINT CUSTODY DO YOU NEED THEIR PERMISSION?

-I usually have both parents sign the parent forms and informed consent for the children and adolescents I see.
-If a parent is not present I have a release form that can be signed aside from the initial paperwork.
+We usually have both parents sign the parent forms and informed consent for the children and adolescents we see.
+If a parent is not present we have a release form that can be signed aside from the initial paperwork.

 8. I HAVE MORE QUESTIONS ABOUT THERAPY BEFORE SCHEDULING MY APPOINTMENT.
 IS THERE A WAY TO CONTACT YOU TO ASK THESE QUESTIONS?

 ABSOLUTELY!
-Contact me with any questions you may have before scheduling an appointment I will be happy to answer all your questions.
-(502)612-9129 If I do not answer please leave a message and I will return your call asap (usually within 48 hours).
+Contact us with any questions you may have before scheduling an appointment and we will be happy to answer all your questions.
+(502)612-9129 If someone is not able to answer your call please leave a message and one of our therapists will return your call as soon as possible (usually within 48 hours).

 9. HOW MUCH DOES THERAPY COST?

 It depends on what type of therapy and the length of each session.
-Typical sessions are 50 minutes and initial sessions are 90 minutes.
-I provide individual therapy for children, adolescents, and adults.
-I provide couple/marriage counseling, parental coaching sessions, divorce counseling, and family therapy.
+Typical sessions are 50-60 minutes and initial sessions are 90 minutes.
+We provide individual therapy for children, adolescents, and adults.
+Some of our therapists provide couple/marriage counseling, parental coaching sessions, divorce counseling, and family therapy.
 All of which have different fees.
 Divorce counseling depends on the type individual, parenting, or family.
-E-counseling services follow the same fee scale.
+Online counseling services follow the same fee scale.

 Individual Sessions $70 (per 50-60 minute session)